nrgow/nrgow.github.io/_posts/2025-07-16-spoken-language-human-data-voxtral.markdown

 *Recall@10*

 Here's the evaluation.
 A few things stand out.
-While in synthetic data evaluation, parakeet and whisper-turbo performed roughly the same, with human data whisper-turbo performance considerably better, over all retrieval models.
+While in the synthetic data evaluation, parakeet and whisper-turbo performed roughly the same, with human-generated data, whisper-turbo performs considerably better, over all retrieval models.
 I suspect this arises from whisper-turbo's ability to incorporate paralinguistic features, such as the speaker accent, into its decoding process.
 Already the top-1 performance is looking pretty good.

 The dense-baseline performs rather poorly, giving some evidence to the hunch that character ngrams would be a strong baseline.